History of North American fraternities and sororities: Religious fraternities and sororities

-African-American Organizations
+African-American fraternities and sororities

 The establishment and evolution of fraternities and sororities for African-Americans partially mirrored the development of social fraternities and sororities.
 Literary societies with Greek letters came first: the Alpha Phi literary society was founded at Howard University in 1872.

 Sigma Pi Phi, a non-collegiate fraternity for professionals, was founded in 1904.
 Next there were unsuccessful attempts to create collegiate fraternities, such as Gamma Phi fraternity at Wilberforce University (first official campus recognition in 1923; a 1923 yearbook entry reported operation as early as 1905), Alpha Kappa Nu at Indiana University (formation attempted in 1903, but involved too few registrants to assure continuing organization), and Pi Gamma Omicron at Ohio State University (formation reported in the Chicago Defender in 1905; organization failed to receive school recognition).
-In 1906, Alpha Phi Alpha was formally established as a fraternity at Cornell University by CC Poindexter, though it operated as a social study club in 1905.
-The eight organizations which made up the National Pan-Hellenic Council until 1996 would be formed over the next decade and a half.
-Black fraternities and sororities were based on existing fraternities and sororities but cultural additions were made including calls, open hand signs, and step shows; though social in nature, many African-American fraternal organizations were formed with an emphasis on public service and civil rights.
+In 1906, Alpha Phi Alpha was formally established as a fraternity at Cornell University by Charles Cardoza Poindexter, although it operated as a social study club in 1905.
+The eight organizations that made up the National Pan-Hellenic Council until 1996 had formed over fifteen years.
+Black fraternities and sororities were based on existing fraternities and sororities, with cultural additions, including calls, open hand signs, and step shows; though social, many African-American fraternal organizations were formed with an emphasis on public service and civil rights.